Skip to main content

 Leah Thomas, B.S.

 Leah Thomas is a master’s student in the Trejos group and has been working on the GSR research project since summer of 2022.
 Leah’s research focuses on the innovation of mobile technologies used for the analysis of gunshot residue and a cost-benefit approach for implementation in crime laboratories.
-Additionally, Leah works as a research assistant on a state-funded project to improve the quality and efficiency of forensic science in Costa Rica.
+Additionally, Leah has worked as a research assistant on a state-funded project to improve the quality and efficiency of forensic science in Costa Rica.
 In May 2023, Leah graduated from WVU with a bachelor’s degree in forensic chemistry and minors in Spanish and philosophy.
 Leah's LinkedIn

 Madison Lindung, B.S.